| This is the 501st story of Our Life Logs |

 I later learned they had never planned for us to help build the dam.
 They had tricked us just so they could steal our technique and claim it as their own.
 When my boss found out, I got into a lot of trouble for duping them.
 Because of this debacle, I lost my job, and from then on, I hated China and will until my last breath.

 Without a job, my life had been turned upside down again.
 I tried to find another job but was unable to.
 At the time, Brazil’s economy was in bad shape.
 But there was a silver lining.
 This gave my family and I the opportunity to move to the United States.
 We moved to San Diego, California, where my youngest daughter was born in the mid-1980s.
 Not long after her birth, I struggled to find work because the need for civil engineers was low.
-With a baby to feed, I decided to change careers to make us money and became an acupressure technician.
+With a baby to feed, I decided to change careers to make us money.
+After I made the decision, we moved from San Diego up north to the San Francisco Bay Area and I became an acupressure technician.

 This career continued until I closed down my business in 2009 and officially retired that year.